ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-09-aws-random-services.md

 ## Amazon MQ
 Amazon MQ is a managed service broker for RabbitMQ and ActiveMQ.
 Amazon MQ runs on servers, so you have to set up multi-AZ with failover and is not as performant as SQS.
 Migration from IBM MQ, TIBCO EMS, RabbitMQ, and ApacheMQ to Amazon MQ is totally possible.

+## Service Catalog
+AWS Service Catalog enables organizations to create and manage catalogs of IT services including AMI, servers, software, databases, and complete architectures.
+Think golden path.

+Catalog administrators (administrators) can manage the catalog of products into into portfolios and granting access to end users - the products are generally CloudFormation.
+Users can access these products and deploy them.